gighive/gighive/docs/README.md

 git clone https://github.com/gighive/gighive
 ```

-6. Wherever you have installed gighive to, set the GIGHIVE_HOME variable and test to see if it's correct.
+6. In whatever directory you have installed gighive, set the GIGHIVE_HOME variable and test to see if it's correct.
 - Example: GIGHIVE_HOME is located in user's home directory.
 ```bash
 export GIGHIVE_HOME=/home/$USER/gighive